 - The majority of rattlesnake bites take place on the horse’s nose.
 Horses by nature are very curious animals.
 They are usually grazing when they stumbled upon this frightened serpent, leaving their noses to be the first thing the sake touches.

 - The younger horses are the ones who commonly end up getting a rattlesnake smooch.
 I say younger because they are the more curious, more adventurous ones in the herd.
 When the sound of a warning rattle goes off the elders know what this means.
-It’s either happened to them in their younger days or they have seen first hand what it can do; with age comes knowledge!
+It has either happened to them in their younger days or they have seen firsthand what it can do; with age comes knowledge!

 - There are two different types of common rattlesnakes we deal with in the Arizona desert.
 The Diamondback rattlesnake and the Mojave rattlesnake.
 The Mojave resembles the Diamondback except Mojave has a greenish tinge in its color and is much more aggressive.